 The federal "Superfund" program, authorized by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), was established to identify, prioritize and cleanup hazardous waste sites.
-The Waste Management Administration of MDE ensures that State requirements are met during investigation and cleanup of sites designated for the National Priority List (NPL) and federal facilities under the federal "Superfund" program.
+The Land Management Administration of MDE ensures that State requirements are met during investigation and cleanup of sites designated for the National Priority List (NPL) and federal facilities under the federal "Superfund" program.
 A key objective of the federal program is to obtain the data necessary to identify for cleanup the highest priority sites posing threats to human health and the environment.

 A similar program under State law, the State Superfund Program, conducts investigations and oversees the remediation and cleanup of sites on the State Master List that are not included on the NPL or are not owned by the federal government.
-The State Master List contains 255 sites that have been identified statewide with known or potential contamination and 183 sites have been archived and transferred to the State Master List - Formerly Investigated Sites.
+The State Master List contains 248 sites that have been identified statewide with known or potential contamination and another 187 sites that have been archived and transferred to the State Master List - Formerly Investigated Sites.
 The Voluntary Cleanup Program provides a streamlined process for the remediation and redevelopment of former industrial or commercial properties that are contaminated or perceived to be contaminated with controlled hazardous substances.
 Upon successful completion of the program, participants are also provided limitations on liability for the eligible property.
-Since the inception of the Voluntary Cleanup Program in 1997, applications for 457 properties representing 7,807.21 acres have been received and 249 properties, totaling 3,529.9574 acres, have each received either a certificate of completion or a no further requirements determination.
-The majority of these sites were issued a prohibition on the use of groundwater beneath the property for any purpose.
+Since the inception of the Voluntary Cleanup Program in 1997, applications for 461 properties representing approximately 7,164 acres have been received and 251 properties, totaling about 4,207 acres, have each received either a certificate of completion or a no further requirements determination.
+The majority of these sites were issued a prohibition on the use of groundwater beneath these areas for any purpose.